 INTRODUCTION

-Blackcurrants may not be as well-known as other fruits, but they are the ultimate source of vitamin C. These small, dark berries pack a nutritional punch, providing powerful antioxidants, anthocyanins and essential nutrients.
+Blackcurrants may not be as well-known as other fruits, but they are the ultimate source of vitamin C. These small and dark berries pack a nutritional punch, providing powerful antioxidants, anthocyanins and essential nutrients.
 Consuming blackcurrants regularly can boost immunity, improve brain function and support heart and vision health.
 Their potent anti-inflammatory properties also help protect against long-term disease.
-Additionally, blackcurrants are naturally low in sugar yet high in fibre, making them a great addition to a balanced diet.
+Additionally, blackcurrants are naturally low in sugar yet high in fibre, making them a great addition to a healthy and balanced diet.

 BLACKCURRANTS – A SUPERIOR SOURCE OF VITAMIN C